statnmap/gpx-traces-website-php/README.md

 To create the correct GPX files for unit tests and store them manually on the proper Google Drive, follow these steps:

 1. Create the GPX files with the required content.
 Ensure the file names include the category ("parcours", "chemin_boueux", "chemin_inondable", "danger", "autres") to map them correctly.
+2. Store the gpx files in the "test-gpx-files/" directory to record changes
-2. Upload the GPX files to the designated test folder on Google Drive.
+3. Upload the GPX files to the designated test folder on Google Drive.
-3. Find the ID of the test folder on Google Drive by navigating to the folder and copying the long string of characters after `folders/` in the URL.
+4. Find the ID of the test folder on Google Drive by navigating to the folder and copying the long string of characters after `folders/` in the URL.
-4. Create the `GOOGLE_DRIVE_FOLDER_ID_TEST` secret in your GitHub repository with the test folder ID as the value.
+5. Create the `GOOGLE_DRIVE_FOLDER_ID_TEST` secret in your GitHub repository with the test folder ID as the value.
 Refer to the instructions in the `README.md` file for creating secrets.